-A bittersweet Christmas season isn’t the most pleasant but can be the most special.
+A bittersweet Christmas isn’t pleasant but can be special.

 We knew our son Percy would be born in December 2016.
 We had learned it way back in April of that year.
 What we didn’t know at the time; Percy had Down syndrome.
 Doctors would inform us at 28 weeks gestation after multiple ultrasounds.
 Hearing this news so early gave us a lot of time to prepare for Percy’s arrival.
 It included finding a place to stay when Percy was in the city hospital.